Silent (unlisted) number

 When you make a call to other people, your number is usually displayed to them.
-You can check whether your number is displayed when you call other people.
-Dial:
+You can check with your telco whether your landline number is displayed.
+To check your mobile number dial *#31#

 Stop your number showing

 There are ways to stop your number being displayed.
 This is known as CND blocking.

 To block CND on all calls from your phone, contact your telco.

-To block caller ID for an individual call, dial 1831 then the number you are calling.
+To block caller ID for an individual call, dial 1831 (or #31# from a mobile) then the number you are calling.
 Generally, this will make sure the person you are calling will not see your number.

 If you have problems with caller ID, complain to your telco.